524D/compareMS2/README.md

 ### 3.4 Molecular phylogenetics

 We recommend [MEGA](https://www.megasoftware.net/) creating phylogenetic trees from compareMS2 results.
 However, most phylogenetic software can take distance matrices as input for UPGMA analysis.
-This was the original use for which compareMS2 was developed, see [Palmblad and Deelder 2013](https://doi.org/10.1002/rcm.6162).
+This was the original use for which compareMS2 was developed, see [2013 paper by Palmblad and Deelder](https://doi.org/10.1002/rcm.6162).

 ### 3.5 Data quality control

 compareMS2 provides a very quick overview of large number of datasets to see if they cluster as expected or if there are outliers.
 Data of lower quality can thus be detected *before* running them through a data analysis pipeline and statistical analysis.
 It is not absolutely necessary to include all spectra in the analysis - major discrepancies should be detectable with ~1,000 spectra, if selected systematically.
+Similarly, compareMS2 can be used to determine the relative importance of factors in sample preparation and analysis, as show in a [2016 paper](https://doi.org/10.1002/rcm.7494).

 In addition, compareMS2 collects metadata on each dataset (currently only the number of tandem mass spectra) for overlay on the hierarcical clustering or phylogenetic tree as a color.

 ## 4. Further reading

+compareMS2 and its applications have been published in a number of papers: